sebastiaandegeus/kerb/README.md

 [![Code Climate](https://codeclimate.com/github/sebastiaandegeus/kerb/badges/gpa.svg)](https://codeclimate.com/github/sebastiaandegeus/kerb)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sebastiaandegeus/kerb/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sebastiaandegeus/kerb/?branch=master)

-__ERB__ rendering can be a little annoying at times.
-So this library aims to solve this problem by offering an easy interface to render ERB from a string, from a file or towards a file.
+__ERB__ rendering can be a like driving over a rocky road.
+This library aims to solve this problem by offering an easy interface to render ERB from a string, from a file or towards a file. _Get off the road and onto the kerb_!

 ## Installation